-- Verify the valuation performed by the Bank, using as a reference the recoverable balance of the investments in subsidiaries. - Verify that management's valuation methodology is in line with the applicable accounting standards, market practice and the specific expectations of the sector. - For investments whose valuation is calculated considering goodwill, we evaluated the reasonableness of the valuation models based on projected discounted cash flows.
+- Verify the valuation performed by the Bank, using as a reference the recoverable balance of the investments in subsidiaries. - Verify that management's valuation methodology is in line with the applicable accounting standards, market practice and the specific expectations of the sector. - For investments whose valuation is calculated considering goodwill, we evaluated the reasonableness of the valuation models based on projected discounted cash flows. - Verifying the adequacy of the information disclosed in the annual accounts in accordance with applicable regulations.

-In the procedures described above, no exceptions were identified outside of a reasonable range.
+In the procedures described above, no exceptions